vmware-tanzu/community-edition/addons/packages/harbor/2.2.3/README.md

      On Windows machines, the equivalent to `/etc/hosts/` is `C:\Windows\System32\Drivers\etc\hosts`.

-   * **Amazon EC2 or Azure**: If you deployed Harbor on a workload cluster that is running on Amazon EC2 or Azure, you must create two DNS `CNAME` records (on Amazon EC2) or two DNS `A` records (on Azure) for the Harbor hostnames on a DNS server on the Internet.
+   * **Amazon Web Services (AWS) or Azure**: If you deployed Harbor on a workload cluster that is running on AWS or Azure, you must create two DNS `CNAME` records (on AWS) or two DNS `A` records (on Azure) for the Harbor hostnames on a DNS server on the Internet.
       * One record for the Harbor hostname, for example, `harbor.yourdomain.com`, that you configured in `harbor.community.tanzu.vmware.com-values.yaml`, that points to the FQDN or IP of the Envoy service load balancer.
       * Another record for the Notary service that is running in Harbor, for example, `notary.harbor.yourdomain.com`, that points to the FQDN or IP of the Envoy service load balancer.